 A California Tradition… Knott’s Berry Farm

-With 100 years under its belt, Knott’s Berry Farm isn’t just a Southern California staple, it’s a homegrown Orange County success story.
+With over 100 years under its belt, Knott’s Berry Farm isn’t just a Southern California staple, it’s a homegrown Orange County success story.

 Knott’s Berry Farm has grown from a sleepy roadside fruit stand to a theme park powerhouse that combines unique attractions, great food, and affordable prices into one of the most attended regional theme parks in the world.